csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-2/iteration-02-review.md

 List any **process-related** (i.e. team organization and how you work) changes you are planning to make (if there are any)

 1. Share deadlines, organize better:
-Though in the past few months, we are doing fine organizing and splitting the work, we have an opinion that we can organize our group work better if we share our deadlines and our time schedule ahead.
-Since our group members are in different time zones and we have different course works, we are planning to consider every member's schedule and project deadlines to have better plans for our project work.
-Divide the work into several small milestones might also be beneficial for us.
+Though in the past few months, we are doing fine organizing and splitting the work, we think that we can organize our group work better if we share our deadlines and our time schedules ahead.
+Since our group members are in different time zones and we have different course works, we are planning to take every member's personal schedule and project deadlines into consideration when planning and assigning works.
+Dividing the work into several small milestones might also be beneficial for us.
 We will plan to do this, too.
 2. Agree on API before developing new features:
-At deliverable-2, we start our coding work before we designing complete APIs.
+At deliverable-2, we started our coding work before designing APIs.
 This means overtimes, members who work at the front-end will need to communicate with back-end members on deciding APIs.
 This is more time consuming than we thought due to the timezone issue.
 It will be efficient if we can agree on complete APIs before doing our work.
 3. More meetings, more communication:
 At deliverable-2, we have weekly meetings with MaleCare and have a lot of group meetings.
-But we still think this is not enough.
+However, we still think this is not enough.
 We need to have more communication with group members as well as MaleCare.
-We can easily be aware of our group members' work process and if some of the group members need help, we can help them.
+We can know our group members' working progress even better.
+If some of the group members need help, we can help them.

  * Ordered from most to least important.
  * Explain why you are making a change.